EPA unveils strategy to regulate toxic 'forever chemicals'

 The actions will make it easier for the EPA to ensure that cleanups are conducted safely and that “the polluter pays for that,″ Regan said.

 Environmental and public health groups welcomed the announcement.
-Advocates have long urged action on PFAS by the EPA, the Food and Drug Administration, the Defense Department and other agencies.
+Advocates have long urged action on PFAS by the EPA, FDA, Pentagon and other agencies.

 Thousands of communities have detected PFAS chemicals in their water, and PFAS have been confirmed at nearly 400 military installations, according to the Environmental Working Group, a research and advocacy organization.

 “No one should have to worry about toxic forever chemicals in their tap water,” said Scott Faber, the group’s senior vice president.
-“We’re grateful that Administrator Regan will fulfill President Biden’s pledge to address (PFAS) … and will begin to turn off the tap of industrial PFAS pollution.”
+The group is grateful that the Biden administration will fulfill the president’s pledge to address PFAS and “begin to turn off the tap of industrial PFAS pollution,” Faber said.

 The American Chemistry Council, which represents major chemical companies, said it supports “strong, science-based regulation of chemicals, including PFAS substances.”
 But the group added: “All PFAS are not the same, and they should not all be regulated the same way.
 EPA’s Roadmap reinforces the differences between these chemistries and that they should not all be grouped together.
 We hope and expect any federal actions will be consistent with sound science.”